 A somewhat converse experience can occur as well, where green M&Ms can be mistaken for other colors.

 When M&Ms that are green are misidentified as a different color, the performance of the machine is said to have lower recall for green.
 [Recall is also expressed as a percentage.
 The number of greens in this run were underestimated, so the ability of detecting green exhibits lower recall.
 The machine identified 9 greens, but there were actually 12.
 Recall = 9/12 = 0.75 = 75%.]

 Precision and recall are not just useful for evaluating piles of M&Ms, but are utilized heavily in assessing the efficacy of ethnicity estimation processes.
 Among other measures, they can give a valuable snapshot of how well the process performs on a case-by-case basis across the different populations the companies support.

-There are variations in the exact methods that companies use to extract these indicators from their data, but they begin with a collection of individuals with known and unmixed ethnicity to test each of the genetic populations supported by its reference panels [link to reference panel article].
+There are variations in the exact methods that companies use to extract these indicators from their data, but they begin with a collection of individuals with known and unmixed ethnicity to test each of the genetic populations supported by its reference panels.
 Since by definition these known individuals are from a single population, a perfect performance of the ethnicity estimation process would assign them 100% into their original population.
 This is not always the case, and the companies closely evaluate the nature of the misassignments using precision and recall statistics, as this gives an indication of how their process would be expected to perform for commercial clients.

 Just like the M&M example above, populations that are prone to misassigned individuals exhibit this tendency in two ways.
 If we are interested in examining the performance of Sweden in ethnicity estimation, lower precision would manifest with the individuals that are known to be from other nearby countries (say Denmark, Norway or Finland) being assigned to the Swedish cluster.